www.scantips.com

 The Annualized Return is the hypothetical calculated fixed interest rate (accurate, except it did not actually happen that way, but the result is the same) so if that same fixed interest rate were paid in each of those years (like a fixed interest bank account, for comparison purposes), the compounding will produce the same total final dollar result.
 It makes a more comprehensible comparison.
 The annualized return includes the value of any withdrawals (if any) during the span as income returns.

-NOTE: 2024 is not yet a complete year, and is omitted from the Depletion Test.
+NOTE: 2024 is not yet a complete year, and is omitted from the Depletion Test, because the annualized return shown requires complete years.
 All other years use their year end result.

 Any withdrawals and the starting investment are as currently specified in the calculator above.
 And then the Total Value field is the sum of the withdrawals and final fund value.
 Withdrawal columns are not shown in table below if none.